 Key Items to Include in Your Tenant Proposal Package

-First, you would want to draft a business bio – in other words, a document to inform the landlord who you are as a prospective tenant.
-Are you a major law firm or a financial brokerage?
-Are you a long-existing non-profit?
-Are you an experienced restaurant owner?
-Provide the landlord with a brief history about yourself and the company that you operate and bios on the principal members of the leasing entity.
-This will help the landlord get a picture of who they are working with.
-Naturally, they will do their own research as well, and it’s important to make sure that the information they find is consistent with your own.
-If the structure of the leasing entity or the nature of your business is somewhat ambiguous, be well-prepared to clarify any points of concern that the landlord may have.
+Begin by crafting a business bio that introduces you as a prospective tenant.
+For example, are you a prestigious law firm, a financial brokerage, a long-standing non-profit, or an experienced restaurant owner?
+Next, give the landlord a brief history of your company and background information on the principal members of the leasing entity.
+This information helps the landlord get a clear picture of who they’ll be working with.
+Remember, they’ll do their research, so ensure consistency between their findings and the information you provide.
+If the leasing entity structure or your business’s nature is ambiguous, be prepared to clarify any concerns the landlord might have.

 More Information is Always Better